Angeldude/angeldude.github.io/_posts/2024-07-04-the-little-mler.markdown

 is_veggie(Onion(Bottom(Lamb(Bottom(Rod Fork))))) (* This does not typecheck and fails to compile!*)
 ```
 But, as you can see, it prevents us from creating the ill-typed expression in the end!
-Finally, this also ignores the fact that later in the chapter, a `what_bottom : α shish -> α` function which is supposed to reveal whatever value is in α but with the restriction, the function `what_bottom : α shish -> bottoms` will simply reveal only values from the `bottoms` type.
+Finally, this also ignores the fact that later in the chapter, a `what_bottom : α shish -> α` function is introduced which is supposed to reveal whatever value is in α but with the restriction, the function `what_bottom : α shish -> bottoms` will simply reveal only values from the `bottoms` type.

 ## Conclusion